 |Help: Version Format||List of format rules to apply on your releases.|

 Releases can also be created using a REST API.

-Nuxeo Studio acts as a Maven repository to provide a Studio project artifact for each of your branches.
+Nuxeo Studio acts as a Maven repository to provide a Studio project artifact for each of your branches and corresponding workspaces.